netlify/micro-api-client/README.md

 }
 ```

-If an error occures during the request, the promise may be rejected with an `HTTPError`, `TextHTTPError`, or `JSONHTTPError`.
+If an error occurs during the request, the promise may be rejected with an `HTTPError`, `TextHTTPError`, or `JSONHTTPError`.

 ### `class HTTPError extends Error`